ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 **./*SCRIPTNAME*.sh**

 ## Naming
-Each script is named by the action and the necessary software.
+Each script is named by the action and the primary software needed to perform the action.

 ## Pipeline Component Scripts
 These are scripts that perform a single pipeline operation.